-- 1. use and occupy the premises in a careful and proper manner, - 2. not use or occupy the premises for any unlawful purposes, Commercial uses of the housing unit are expressly prohibited, - 3. not assign the lease nor underlet the premises or any part thereof, without the written consent of the lessor provided, however, that such consent shall not be unreasonably withheld, - 4. not use or occupy the premises or permit the same to be occupied for any purpose or business deemed hazardous or in any way unsafe, - 5. make no alterations or additions in or to the premises without the written consent of the Lessor, which consent shall not be unreasonably withheld, - 6. pay monthly rent as stipulated herein, - 7. leave the premises at the expiration or prior to termination of the lease or any renewal or extension thereof, in as good condition as received, or in which modified by or approved by the lessor, excepting reasonable wear and tear, and/or loss or damage caused by fire, explosions, earthquake, acts of God, other casualty, or as provided for in Section 2.29 INDEMNIFICATION,
+- 1. use and occupy the premises in a careful and proper manner, - 2. not use or occupy the premises for any unlawful purposes, Personal uses of the hangar space are expressly prohibited, - 3. not assign the lease nor underlet the premises or any part thereof, without the written consent of the lessor provided, however, that such consent shall not be unreasonably withheld, - 4. not use or occupy the premises or permit the same to be occupied for any purpose or business deemed hazardous or in any way unsafe, - 5. make no alterations or additions in or to the premises without the written consent of the Lessor, which consent shall not be unreasonably withheld, - 6. pay monthly rent as stipulated herein, - 7. leave the premises at the expiration or prior to termination of the lease or any renewal or extension thereof, in as good condition as received, or in which modified by or approved by the Lessor, excepting reasonable wear and tear, and/or loss or damage caused by fire, explosions, earthquake, acts of God, other casualty, or as provided for in Section 2.29 INDEMNIFICATION, - 8.
+This is a "No-Smoking" facility.
+If the Lessee's personnel using the facility smokes indoors, Lessee will be assessed for repainting and cleaning at the expiration or termination of the lease or any extension thereof, to the extent needed to restore the premises to "No-Smoking" condition.